stefa-ie/BestBuy/README.md

 ## ✏️ Description
-This is my first Shopping Application using Classes with OOP.
+This is my first Shopping Application, developed using object-oriented programming (OOP) principles and classes.

 The Basics of the app cover:
 - Displaying all products in store
 - Showing total amount in store